 Truly a “secret” of success: focusing on the main thing and keeping it there.

 It’s only a secret because it’s hiding in plain sight, while people fail to utilize it.
 Following your main thing in the arena you want to be in, and never having excuses or quitting that thing, is what will get you the win.

 Obviously, if what you’re doing no longer serves a purpose, or it isn’t leading you where you want to go, change the trajectory.
 You don’t want to actually work your way in the opposite direction of your ideal life.

 If what you’re doing right now will lead you to where you want to be, you’re growing and learning every day, and you want to keep pursuing it because you feel it’s an obsession of yours, then keep it up and double down.

-Focus on the main thing and win at life.
+Focus on the main thing and win.